 This particular Church had a Singles group that had about 100 or so singles and they had just gotten a Singles Pastor.
 I liked the Church and decided to go there.

 Our Singles Pastor was teaching us on why people have relationship problems.
-He said that barriers come up between people because of sin and unforgiveness.
+He said that barriers come up between people because of sin.
 He taught us what God's Word says that we should do about it.